We help individuals and businesses settle claims in a wide variety of civil mediation matters.

 Insurance Law · Mediation · Business Law

 In any legal matter, you will find complex interests that need to be protected.
-Since 1989, the lawyers of Lamp Bartram Levy Trautwein & Perry, PLLC, have protected the interests of our clients in West Virginia, Kentucky and Ohio.
+Since 1989, the lawyers of Lamp Bartram Levy Trautwein Perry & Powell, PLLC, have protected the interests of our clients in West Virginia, Kentucky and Ohio.

 Our lawyers are well-versed in many areas of law, including corporate formation, business transactions, civil litigation, construction law, mediation, product liability defense, creditors’ rights in bankruptcy, insurance defense, insurance coverage and bad faith litigation.
 We also handle such areas as estate planning and trusts.

 We offer the depth of experience and proven track record you would expect from a large law firm, combined with the personal and responsive service of a small firm.
 Our lawyers take a genuine interest in the legal concerns of our clients and provide timely, responsive service.
 Very rarely do our clients need to contact us to learn the status of their case.
 We are proactive in keeping our clients informed of progress and recommendations.

 Our attorneys are recognized by their peers in such listings as Best Lawyers in America, West Virginia’s Top Lawyers and West Virginia Super Lawyers.
 We are an AV-rated* firm and practice in West Virginia, Ohio, and Kentucky state and federal courts.
 For more information about our five members, please visit our Attorneys page.
 Our law office is located in Huntington, West Virginia.